JordanHendersonMusic/BarrierAndChannel/README.md

 # A Supercollider Quark

+A thread synchronisation barrier and a channel.

-A synchronisation barrier.
-Will will wait until n number of threads have finished.
+Barrier will wait until n number of threads have finished.

+Channel deals with consumers and produces.

 ```Supercollider